 > Utterly chic gay (and straight) nightlife with gay bars that open all night long.

 > Premium prices for almost everything.

-The Greek island of Mykonos is, essentially, a very large rock in the middle on the Aegean Sea.
+The Greek island of Mykonos is a very large rock in the middle of the Aegean Sea.
 Everything, from bottled water to champagne and men is imported.

 Beyond the irresistibly chic white-washed town and beautiful beaches the Island has few other attractions.
 But to worry about that is to miss the point.
 You come to Mykonos to hit the beach, enjoy the restaurants and to see and be seen in the bars.